lixiangyun/RESFCONF_doc_ZH_CN/README.md

       stream".
 The "stream" list contains information about each stream, such as the URL to retrieve the event stream data.

-   o  stream resource: an event stream resource.
+   -  stream resource: an event stream resource.

-   o  target resource: the resource that is associated with a particular
-      message, identified by the "path" component of the request URI.
+   -  target resource: the resource that is associated with a particular message, identified by the "path" component of the request URI.

-   o  yang-data extension: a YANG external statement that conforms to
-      the "yang-data" extension statement, found in Section 8.
+   -  yang-data extension: a YANG external statement that conforms to the "yang-data" extension statement, found in Section 8.
 The yang-data extension is used to define YANG data structures that are meant to be used as YANG data templates.
 These data